Getting involved in your professional association offers benefits for both you and for the profession.

-CCHIIM Commissioners: The Commission on Certification for Health Informatics and Information Management (CCHIIM) commissioners serve the public by establishing, implementing, and enforcing standards and procedures for certification and recertification of HIIM professionals.
-They provide strategic oversight of AHIMA certification programs, and are empowered with the sole and independent authority in all matters pertaining to both the initial certification and certification maintenance of HIIM professionals.
+CCHIIM Commissioners: The Commission on Certification for Health Informatics and Information Management (CCHIIM) serves the public by establishing, implementing and enforcing standards and procedures for certification and recertification of health informatics and information management (HIIM) professionals.

 Speaker-elect of the House of Delegates: The Speaker-elect supports the House of Delegates (HoD) along with the Speaker and exercise other duties as delegated by the HoD.

 CEE Council Members: CEE Council members set education strategy for the profession, guiding the academic community through improvements to the education, coursework, and curricula for associate, baccalaureate, and graduate programs in HIM and related areas.